-Municipal Spatial Development Framework, and Spatial Development and Environmental Management Frameworks
+Municipal Spatial Development Framework, and District Spatial Development Frameworks

-The City's amended MSDF was approved by Council on 26 January 2023 and highlights four spatial transformation areas to direct city growth and public and private sector investment, as illustrated in the table below, namely the urban inner core, incremental growth and consolidation areas, discouraged growth areas, and critical natural assets.
+The City's current MSDF is under review, and updated DSDFs are in the process of being finalised.
+The City's current MSDF (2017) highlights four spatial transformation areas to direct city growth and public and private sector investment, as illustrated in the table below, namely the urban inner core, incremental growth and consolidation areas, discouraged growth areas, and critical natural assets.
 These spatial transformation areas are likely to remain the same within the revised MSDF and it seeks to curb urban sprawl by focusing on inward growth and transit-oriented development, along with higher densities and mixed land use.
 The implication for the Human Settlements Directorate is to prioritise projects in the inner urban core and incremental growth and consolidation areas, while strategically locating projects along transport corridors, and enabling higher-density and mixed-use developments.

-Urban inner core Includes the majority of the city's existing industrial and commercial nodes; the airport, ports and primary freight infrastructure; the three integration zones; IPTN corridors and TAPS.
+Urban inner core Includes the majority of the city's existing industrial and commercial nodes; the airport, ports and primary freight infrastructure; the three Integration Zones; IPTN corridors and TAPS.
 The City will prioritise these areas for investment and co-investment.
-Incremental growth Include areas where the City is committed to servicing existing communities and consolidation areas and where new development will be subject to infrastructure capacity.
+Incremental growth Includes areas where the City is committed to servicing existing communities and consolidation areas and where new development will be subject to infrastructure capacity.
 Discouraged growth The City will not invest in these areas, which include protected areas based areas on natural and agricultural assets, areas with a lack of social and physical infrastructure and areas that do not contribute to spatial transformation, inward growth or the premise of transit-oriented development.
 Critical natural assets Areas that contribute significantly to the City's future resilience or have protection status in law.
 They include a number of protected natural environments and conservation areas outside the urban inner core or incremental growth areas.